 Portugal versus Spain

 Located in Western Europe and benefiting from a mild climate, both Portugal and Spain are popular destinations for expats.
 Portugal, being more affordable and relaxed than its neighboring EU country, Spain, has a property market that's seen more stability.
-While Portugal has traditionally been seen as a quiet retirement destination, investing in property in the country is now equally about potential returns as it is about lifestyle.

 Essential Steps for Relocating to Portugal and How We Can Help